Ground state in the finite Dicke model for interacting qubits: Entanglement in the ground state

-where the identity matrix of rank $d$ is given by $\mathbb{I}_{d}$, the row and column labels are in the range $i,j = \tilde{n},\tilde{n}+1, \ldots,n,$ where $\tilde{n} = \mathrm{max}(0,n-N_{a})$, for the photon number $n=0,1,2,\ldots$ The symbol $\delta_{i,j}$ stands for Kronecker delta and the diagonal and off-diagonal terms are defined as,
+where the identity matrix of rank $d$ is given by $\mathbb{I}_{d}$, the row and column labels are in the range $i,j = \tilde{n},\tilde{n}+1, \ldots,n,$ where $\tilde{n} = \mathrm{max}(0,n-N_{q})$, for the photon number $n=0,1,2,\ldots$ The symbol $\delta_{i,j}$ stands for Kronecker delta and the diagonal and off-diagonal terms are defined as,

-The auxiliary matrix $H_{I}^{(n)}$ is a tri-diagonal symmetric real matrix with positive off-diagonal terms, \textit{i.e.,} a Jacobi matrix, and its eigenvalues can be found analytically \cite{Swalen1961p736,Pierce1961p740,Haydock1972p2845,Yamani1997p2889}.
-Furthermore, at the intersection of two ground state energies belonging to contiguous subspaces, a first order quantum phase transition is located.
+In each subspace the square matrix is a tri-diagonal symmetric real matrix with positive off-diagonal terms, \textit{i.e.,} a Jacobi matrix, and its eigenvalues can be found analytically \cite{Swalen1961p736,Pierce1961p740,Haydock1972p2845,Yamani1997p2889}.
+The ground state of the system is found as the lowest eigenvalue for the set $\{ H^{(n)} \} $ for all values of $n$.
+Furthermore, a first order quantum phase transition is located at the intersection of two ground state energies belonging to contiguous subspaces.